Andros Townsend Hair Transplant: Did It Actually Happen?

 One year before getting his surgery, the English winger allegedly had scalp micropigmentation.
 It’s also informally known as scalp tattooing.

 As the SMP practitioner tattoos the tiny black dots mimicking the appearance of hair follicles, the person appears to have a full head of hair, albeit shaved.
-This is what Andros Townsend had.
+This is what Andros Townsend is believed to have had.

 Once he had grown his hair back following the surgery, you could still see small triangular pigmented areas jutting out in the temple regions that didn’t have any hair growing on them.